Reinforcement Learning-powered Semantic Communication via Semantic Similarity: Introduction

 \section{Introduction}

-\IEEEPARstart{F}{or} a long time in history, how to transmit messages reliably has always been the topic where tremendous efforts are exerted.
-The key idea of this kind of communication is to ensure a paired bit-level accuracy.
-For example, when transmitter (TX) sends a message ``I have just brought a yellow banana'', we hope receiver (RX) could get an exactly same one through a given physical channel.
-To secure the bit-level correctness (usually measured by bit error rate), plenty of works, such as modulation techniques, encoding schemes, and channel adaption methods, have thereafter been proposed \cite{goldsmith2005wireless}.
-These impressive works gradually laid a solid foundation of modern communications in the following decades.
-However, errors can occur in situations when a clean channel is not guaranteed, and the decoded message derived on the receiver side is prone to suffer from certain distortions.
-Errors introduced by the noise, thus, may not perfectly express the true idea of what have been sent from the TX side (e.g., RX may get a message like ``I have brought a banana'', with the word ``just'' and ``yellow'' lost).
-Although undesirable the above error is, one can still understand the general idea of what should have been expressed.
-However, unfortunately, not all mistakes share the same property.
-For instance, both ``I have just brought a yellow banner'' and ``I have just borrowed a yellow banana'' have a lower bit-level error rate, but they actually distort the true meaning severely, and by no means should be considered as a superb solution.
+\IEEEPARstart{H}{ow} to transmit messages reliably has always been the topic where tremendous efforts are exerted.
+The key idea of this kind of communication is to secure a paired bit-level (or word/pixel-level) accuracy with well-designed system modules \cite{goldsmith2005wireless}.
+Despite the technical advances, errors can occur when a clean channel is not guaranteed.
+For example, when the transmitter (TX) sends ``I have just brought a yellow banana'', a receiver (RX) may get a message like ``I have brought a banana'', with the word ``just'' and ``yellow'' lost.
+Undesirable the above error is, one can still understand the general idea of what should have been expressed.
+However, unfortunately, not all mistakes share the same property - sentences like ``I have just brought a yellow banner'' and ``I have just borrowed a yellow banana'' both have a lower bit-level error rate, but they actually distort the true meanings severely, and should by no means be considered as a superb solution.
 We argue that a better solution is to introduce the concept and advantage of semantics.
-Suppose that we could find a precise semantic measurement of the decoded message, then it would be possible to distinguish one possible candidate with higher semantic score from those with higher bit-level accuracy but lower semantic similarity.
-In other words, the commonly-used bit-level metric might provide a biased and rigid protocol, which is clearly inconsistent with human perception.
-In this paper, we define the term \textit{semantic communication}, as a system that tries to communicate the true meaning of a message, but not typically designed to ensure an exact recurrence for what has been transmitted.
+Suppose that we could find a precise semantic measurement, then it would be possible to distinguish one candidate with higher semantic score from those with higher bit-level accuracy but lower semantic similarity.
+In this paper, we define the term \textit{semantic communication} as a system that tries to communicate the true meaning of a message, instead of being typically designed to ensure an exact recurrence for what has been transmitted.